antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 #Your Feedback

-We would like to thank everyone who provided feedback on the 4.6.2 preview release!
+Once again, we would like to thank everyone who provided feedback on the 4.6.2 preview release!
 It has been instrumental in making 4.6.2 a great release.
 Please continue to direct your feedback towards the following places:

 * [Bugs – VS Feedback](https://connect.microsoft.com/VisualStudio/Feedback)
 * [Suggestions – User Voice](https://visualstudio.uservoice.com/forums/121579-visual-studio-2015)